datanav/docs/technical/tripletex-membercare.rst

      - "string"

-Tripletex Order to Membercare Invoices
+Tripletex Order to MemberCare Invoices
 --------------------------------------
-Every Tripletex Order will be synchronized with a Membercare Invoices.
+Every Tripletex Order will be synchronized with a MemberCare Invoices.

-Once a link between a Tripletex Order and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Order and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Order and a Membercare Invoices:
+The following properties are synchronized between a Tripletex Order and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Tripletex Order Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-Tripletex Orderline to Membercare Invoices
+Tripletex Orderline to MemberCare Invoices
 ------------------------------------------
-Every Tripletex Orderline will be synchronized with a Membercare Invoices.
+Every Tripletex Orderline will be synchronized with a MemberCare Invoices.

-Once a link between a Tripletex Orderline and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Orderline and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Orderline and a Membercare Invoices:
+The following properties are synchronized between a Tripletex Orderline and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - Tripletex Orderline Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - count
      - invoiceItems.quantity
      - "string"